Codecademy/docs/content/swiftui/concepts/views/terms/textfield/textfield.md

 ---
 Title: 'TextField'
-Description: 'It a view that allows user to edit the content.'
+Description: 'It a view that allows user to insert their informations, type memos and edit the content.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'